LeoYin/Semi-parametric-Learning-of-Functional-Point-Process/README.md

 key words: Functional PCA; multi-level analysis; stock transactions;

+ ## Abstrct

+Many factors can affect human activity patterns.
+For example, in the Stock Trading data, an investor’s trading activities may be affected by three factors, i.e., investor-related characteristics, daily market incentives and their interactions.
+The proposed model treats the trading times as a univariate/bivariate temporal point process with a random latent intensity function that can be decomposed into three different levels.
+Variations of the intensity functions both between users and across days will be studied using MFPCA.

  ## Brief Introduction to the Project
  ### Project Aims
- To propose a model to describe human activity patterns;

- To develope a method to efficiently fit the proposed model;
+ To propose a model to describe human activity patterns and develope a method to efficiently fit the proposed model;

  To apply the model to investigate the transaction activities of stock investors;

+ In the project we wan to know:

+ How do the investor-related characteristics and daily market incentives affect the buying and selling activities of stock investors;

+ What are the interactions among the stock transactions of different days;

+ What are the activity patterns of stock-investors within one day;

  ### Data Description
 The team has access to detailed transaction records (i.e., time stamps of buying/selling stocks at the second level) of 1.2 million stock trading accounts from a national leading brokerage house in China from January 4th, 2007 to September 30th, 2009.